 Whether you’re a fitness freak or not, you really need to go for a walk amongst the mountain tops.
 If you’re keen for a long hike, I recommend the Ben Lomond hike.
 Allow around 7 hours return for this, and dress appropriately – you are going to be scaling a snowy mountain.
 This hike is challenging but by far among the best scenery I have experienced.

-There’s also the loop track and one mile hike which are much shorter and easier walks, but still boast spectacular landscape.
+There’s also the loop track and one mile hike which are much shorter and easier walks, but still boast spectacular landscapes.
+For more ideas on hikes in Queenstown, click here.

 How to get there: If you are really after a good work out and strict on your budget, you can walk up the mountain from Queenstown central.
 Otherwise, take the Gondola and start from where that leaves you.